KDE/websites-openraster-org/index.rst

 Welcome to OpenRaster.org
 =========================

-This is the home of the Open Raster spec
+This is the home of the Open Raster spec, version |version|.

 OpenRaster is file format specification for the exchange of layered raster images between image editors.
 OpenRaster was `proposed in 2006 by Boudewijn Rempt and